robtweed/qewd-jsdb/README.md

 The full functionality of QEWD-JSdb is built-in to QEWD, and available for you to use in your applications if you wish.
 You can use QEWD-JSdb instead of any other more "traditional" database.

-Take a look at the source code in this *QEWD-jsdb* repository to see how you can use it:
+Take a look at the source code in this *QEWD-jsdb* repository to see how quick, simple and easy it is to use:

 - See how the [front-end of QEWD Web-Socket Applications](https://github.com/robtweed/qewd-jsdb/tree/master/www) can be very simply and rapidly built.
 In particular look at the *app.js* files, eg: